SamuelSwartzberg/flashcardifying_text_temp/inf/security/defense/access-control.md

 Challenge-response authentication is an additional step sometimes used in authentication where the subject is sent a challenge and is expected to provide a response.
 In challenge-response authentication, the challenge is some data, and the response is expected to be a unique response every time.
+Challenge-response authentication is a defense against replay attacks.